lakazatong/SDSetup/README.md

 ## Instructions and Tips

+- Messages with only text (no attachments, no embeds) are SKIPPED

 - Use reactions to give instructions in the discord channel : 🚫 SKIP, ❌ DELETE (prioritizes SKIP over DELETE if both reaction are on).

 - Some good to have files are in the files folder, you can upload them in your Discord channel if you like.

-Some interesting lines in ui-config.json (for A1111 release 1.5.2):
+- Some interesting lines in ui-config.json (for A1111 release 1.5.2):

 	txt2img: